sourcegraph/sourcegraph-public-snapshot/doc/integration/open_in_editor.md

 If you want to dig deeper, there are a bunch of optional settings to play with.
 Click your name at the top-right, select Settings, and add the `"openInEditor": {}` key to your user setting JSON.

-- **editorId:** a short name of an editor (“vscode”, “idea”, “sublime”, “pycharm”, etc.) or “custom”.
+- **editorIds:** an array of short names of an editor (“vscode”, “idea”, “sublime”, “pycharm”, etc.) or “custom”.
 This is what you set in the dropdown when you first set up the feature.
+  - Currently, only one editor is supported (the first element of the array is used), but we plan to support multiple editors in the future.
+To prepare for that and set up multiple editors, add multiple items in `editorIds`.
 - **custom.urlPattern:** If you set editorId to “custom” then this must be set, too.
 Use the placeholders “%file”, “%line”, and “%col” to mark where the file path, line number, and column number must be insterted.
 Example URL pattern for IntelliJ IDEA: `idea://open?file=%file&line=%line&column=%col`
 - **projectPaths.default**: This is what you set in the form when you first set up the feature: The absolute path on your computer where your git repositories live.
 All git repos to open have to be cloned under this path with their original names. `/Users/yourusername/src` is a valid absolute path, `~/src` is not.
 Works both with and without a trailing slash.
 - **projectPaths.linux**: Overwrites the default path on Linux.
 Handy if you use different environments.
 Works both with and without a trailing slash.
 - **projectPaths.mac**: Overwrites the default path on macOS.
 Works both with and without a trailing slash.
 - **projectPaths.windows**: Overwrites the default path on Windows.
 Works both with and without a trailing backslash.
 - **replacements**: Key-value pairs.
 Each key will be replaced by the corresponding value in the final URL.
 Keys are regular expressions, values can contain backreferences ($1, $2, ...).
 - **jetbrains.forceApi**: Forces using protocol handlers (like `idea://open?file=...`) or the built-in REST API (`http://localhost:63342/api/file...`).
 If omitted, **protocol handlers** are used if available, otherwise the built-in REST API is used.
 - **vscode.isProjectPathUNCPath**: Indicates that the given projects path is a UNC (Universal Naming Convention) path.
 - **vscode.useInsiders**: If set, files will open in VS Code Insiders rather than VS Code.
 - **vscode.useSSH**: If set, files will open on a remote server via SSH.
 This requires vscode.remoteHostForSSH to be specified and VS Code extension “Remote Development by Microsoft” installed in your VS Code.
 - **vscode.remoteHostForSSH**: The remote host as `USER@HOSTNAME`.
 This needs you to install the extension called “Remote Development by Microsoft” in your VS Code.

 Just save your settings and enjoy being totally advanced! 😎